??? pgHead ???

 This requirement mandates the implementation of a change and tamper-detection mechanism specifically for payment pages.Currently, this is a best practice, but it becomes mandatory after March 31, 2025.

-• Alerting Personnel: The mechanism should generate alerts whenever it detects unauthorized changes to the payment pages or suspicious activity.
-This allows for prompt investigation and potential remediation.
+• Alerting personnel: The mechanism should generate alerts whenever it detects unauthorized changes to the payment pages or suspicious activity.
+This allows prompt investigation and potential remediation.

-• Implement Change-Detection Mechanism: Consider solutions like Content Security Policy (CSP) monitoring, synthetic user monitoring, or tamper-resistant scripts embedded in your payment pages to detect unauthorized changes.
+• Implement a changedetection mechanism: Consider solutions like content security policy (CSP) monitoring, synthetic user monitoring, or tamper-resistant scripts embedded in your payment pages to detect unauthorized changes.

-• Define Monitoring Frequency: Establish a monitoring schedule based on your risk assessment.
+• Define the monitoring frequency: Establish a monitoring schedule based on your risk assessment.
 Weekly monitoring is the minimum requirement, but you can choose a more frequent approach based on your risk profile.

 11.6.1.a Examine system settings of the change-detection mechanism.Review the list of monitored payment pages.Analyze results from recent monitoring activities.
 The assessor will review your system settings to verify the change-detection mechanism is operational and monitoring the designated payment pages.
 They will also assess the results of recent monitoring activities to ensure they are reviewed and addressed appropriately.